How to Actually Study for the INBDE: What Moves the Needle

 The INBDE is a stamina test.

 A lot of people don't perform well on the INBDE because they run out of gas mentally.
 They slow down, they second-guess themselves, they run out of time on sections they actually know.
 I see this come up constantly.
+And it's worth noting that the exam got meaningfully harder in 2024 after the JCNDE raised the performance standard.
+There's less room for running out of steam now than there used to be.

 Time per question is something that almost nobody talks about in study prep, and I think it's one of the most important variables.
 If you're averaging 90 seconds per question in practice, you're going to feel that pressure during a real 8-hour exam.
 Train yourself to answer confidently in 45 to 50 seconds and suddenly the test feels completely different.
 The pressure drops.
 You have a buffer.
 You're not desperately rushing through the last hour.